-With the increase in e-learning revenue expected to grow by $147.79 billion from 2021 to 2025, more e-learning platforms are looking to Content Delivery Networks, also known as CDNs, to provide faster delivery of learning materials.
+With the increase in e-learning revenue expected to grow by $147.79 billion from 2021 to 2025, more e-learning platforms are looking for ways to provide faster delivery of their learning materials.

 The e-learning market in 2021